1. Summary of Multics

 In the 1980s, Multics became popular in France; Honeywell's partner Bull sold a total of 31 French Multics sites.

 Honeywell decided not to create a new hardware generation for Multics in the mid-80s and stopped developing the operating system.
-In 1987, Honeywell Bull also chose not to build new Multics hardware, and all sites replaced their Multics systems with more modern hardware.
+In 1987, Honeywell Bull also chose not to build new Multics hardware, and customer sites replaced their Multics systems with more modern hardware.
+MIT's Multics system was shut down in January, 1988.

 The last running Multics site, the Canadian National Defence site at Halifax, NS, shut down at the end of October 2000.